oracle/nosql-java-sdk/README.md

 #### Run using the Oracle NoSQL Database On-premise

-Running against the on-premise Oracle NoSQL Database on-premise requires a running instance of the database and running proxy service.
+Running against the on-premises Oracle NoSQL Database on-premises requires a running instance of the database and running proxy service.
 See above.

 Run against a not-secure proxy and store, with the proxy running on port 80: